-UMF students graduating with a degree in art will:
+UMF students graduating with a degree in art will be able to:

-- Be able to create a dynamic and intellectually sound body of work within their chosen medium that demonstrates a high skill level and functions both conceptually and technically
+- Create a dynamic and intellectually sound body of work within their chosen medium that demonstrates a high skill level and functions both conceptually and technically

-- Be able to express the context of their work orally, in writing, and through research
+- Express the context of their work orally, in writing, and through research

-- Be able to prepare appropriate packages to send out to galleries, graduate schools and/or potential employers
+- Prepare appropriate packages to send out to galleries, graduate schools and/or potential employers

 - Understand the conceptual and technical aspects inherent in a given medium

-- Be able to find a context for their work and ideas in contemporary art and art history
+- Find a context for their work and ideas in contemporary art and art history

-- Be able to construct meaning that is relevant to the contemporary art dialogue as well as art history
+- Construct meaning that is relevant to the contemporary art dialogue as well as art history

-- Be able to formulate content for their work that is both relevant and complex
+- Formulate content for their work that is both relevant and complex

-- Be able to identify their own perspective, community, and role in the world
+- Identify their own perspective, community, and role in the world

-- Be prepared to approach a variety of opportunities and connections in the real world
+- Approach a variety of opportunities and connections in the real world

-- Be able to identify their relevance as artists and makers in a wider context
+- Identify their relevance as artists and makers in a wider context

-- Be able to evaluate and critique the communicative and conceptual strength of their own work as well as the work of their peers
+- Evaluate and critique the communicative and conceptual strength of their own work as well as the work of their peers

-- Be able to continue to develop problem-solving skills (both technical and conceptual) within a given medium
+- Continue to develop problem-solving skills (both technical and conceptual) within a given medium

 Sculpture and Painting

 Many changes have taken place in traditional media over the last 100 years.
-Students will engage the disciplines of Painting and Sculpture by investigating its complex history and experimenting with new and exciting ways of working that employs new tools and practices and develops new ideas, in order to create new meaning in our contemporary dialog.
+Students will engage the disciplines of Painting and Sculpture by investigating its complex history and experimenting with new and exciting ways of working that employ new tools and practices and develop new ideas, in order to create new meaning in our contemporary dialog.

 Socially Engaged Art

-Foregrounding social issues, activism and community collaborations, Socially Engaged Art is art that acts as a catalyst for social change.
+Foregrounding social issues, activism, and community collaborations, Socially Engaged Art is an art that acts as a catalyst for social change.